How did Mina Chang get a State Department job in the first place?

 By the time Rep. McCaul issued the recommendation letter, Chang's nomination was moving ahead thanks to her own contacts in the administration, said a spokesperson for the congressman, Kaylin Minton.

-A congressional source said by the time Rep. McCaul issued the recommendation letter, Chang's nomination was moving ahead thanks to her own contacts in the administration.

-The McCaul staffer "was one of many social connections she had in D.C., and she was well on the way to obtaining a position when the letter was sent" the congressional source said.
+The McCaul staffer "was one of many social connections she had in D.C., and she was well on the way to obtaining a position when the letter was sent," Minton said.

 Marocco declined to comment through a Pentagon spokesperson.